servo-cam/documentation/docs/source/hardware.rst

 	#define SERVO_Y_PULSE_MIN 771 // servo Y min pulse
 	#define SERVO_Y_PULSE_MAX 2193 // servo Y max pulse

-If you are using Raspberry GPIO to controll servo then specify these options in **config.ini** in client's directory:
+If you are using Raspberry GPIO pins to control the servos then specify these options in **config.ini** placed in client's directory:

 .. code-block:: ini